 For any patient with lingering concussion symptoms, we strongly recommend active rehabilitation at a good concussion clinic rather than relying on medication.
 Medications often come with side effects and/or long-term consequences.
 And if you’re taking multiple medications to manage post-concussion symptoms, that puts a notable strain on your liver.
 Anything you can do to relieve or minimize symptoms without medication is usually better for your overall health.

-At Cognitive FX, our patients improve by 75% on average after treatment at our center specializing in post-concussion therapy.
-To see if you are eligible for treatment, sign up for a free consultation.
+If you’re experiencing symptoms that won’t resolve after a mild traumatic brain injury, you’re not alone.
+And you’re not crazy.
+90% of our patients show symptom improvement after just one week of treatment at our center specializing in post-concussion therapy.
+To see if you are eligible for treatment, sign up for a consultation.

 Medications for Anxiety, Depression, and Feelings of Overwhelm